grip-on-software/monetdb-import/Database_structure.md

         of the application, or other kinds of environments that the team may define.
 This is NULL if the issue does not have an environment specified.
-    -   **external_project** - VARCHAR(20) - reference to project.name:
+    -   **external_project** - VARCHAR(20): The JIRA project key prefix
-        The project for which this issue was created, in case the issue is created in a support team board.
+        for which this issue was created, in case the issue is created in a support team board.
 This is NULL if the external project is not defined.
+This may reference another project in the *project* table, although this is a weak reference and projects that have no data of its own may either not exist there or have *main_project* set to this issue's project.
     -   **encryption** - INT(row encryption)

 ### Context tables